 What is competitor analysis?

-A competitor analysis can be defined as identifying and assessing the strengths and weaknesses of your competitors in comparison to your own.
-Analysing competitor landscape is nothing new – but using Relative Insight’s text analysis platform to do it, is.
+Competitor analysis can be defined as identifying and assessing the strengths and weaknesses of your competitors in comparison to your own.
+Analyzing the competitor landscape is nothing new – but using Relative Insight’s text analytics platform to do it, is.

 Through competitor benchmarking, companies can understand how their marketing, products and services measure up in comparison to direct competitors or the wider industry.
 You’ll know which business tactics are working, which are failing and how you can use this information to scale your business and enhance your strategy.

-Insights can be utilised to establish future goals for yourself in terms of superior performance, enhancing the customer experience, in product development or to improve the services you offer.
+Insights can be utilized to establish future goals for yourself in terms of superior performance, enhancing the customer experience, in product development or to improve the services you offer.